 Workshop participants can also purchase material kits (described here) if additional kits are needed.
 Kits contain surfaces, contour maps and coordinate grids, measurement tools, dry erase markers, and the instructors guide.
 Kits are made by students at Winona State University and can be sold to workshop participants so that they can implement the curriculum covered in the workshop.
 Kits are priced at \$185 (small kit, 4 surfaces), \$305 (medium kit, 8 surfaces), \$425 (large kit, 12 surfaces) or \$545 (extra large kit, 16 surfaces).

-Lodging and Local Accommodations: Pending NSF support, we anticipate participants will stay in summer housing at Concordia University in Irvine in "Quad" rooms .
+Lodging and Local Accommodations: Participants will stay in summer housing at Concordia University in Irvine in "Quad" rooms.
 Dining services will be provided through Concordia University.
-Additional information about these details will be posted soon (on or around May 15th) and sent to registered participants.
+Additional information about these details will be sent to registered participants.